Infographic guide showing how to match your home purchase to your budget, with tips for Kingston Ontario home buyers

 Kingston and the surrounding communities

-The Kingston area is in a balanced market, offering buyers more time to think and more space to negotiate.
-Prices have levelled off in many neighbourhoods, creating opportunities for buyers who were sidelined during the fast-paced COVID-era seller’s market.
+The Kingston area is in a balanced market, offering buyers more time to think and more room to negotiate.
+Prices have leveled off in many neighborhoods.
+This provides opportunities for buyers who felt excluded during the swift COVID-era seller’s market.
 In communities such as Verona and Harrowsmith, larger lots and quieter streets offer good value.
 Westbrook and Cataraqui Woods remain family-friendly and conveniently close to major shopping areas.
-Downtown Kingston offers walkability and heritage charm, although homes in this area tend to be priced higher.
+Downtown Kingston provides walkability and heritage charm, but homes in this area cost more.

 Nearby communities, such as Napanee, Stone Mills, and South Frontenac, are excellent options for first-time buyers, retirees, and those who enjoy more space and nature.
-With more inventory available, buyers can negotiate on closing dates, inclusions, and repairs with greater confidence, providing a stable and secure market for your home-buying journey.
+With more inventory available, buyers can negotiate closing dates, inclusions, and repairs with greater confidence, creating a stable market for your home-buying journey.

 ________________________________________________________________________________________________________________________